- Apply Yourself

 Use College Match to look up a college and see how much weight it gives to the level of the applicant's interest.
 Look under the Admissions tab for "Selection of Students."

-Take a look at What Matters Most to Colleges to see other key factors in college admission.
+Take a look at What Do Colleges Look For in Students? to see other key factors in college admission.

 See Make Your College Applications Stand Out for more ways to show admission officers that you are right for their college.